 We hope that all complaints can be resolved through school however if this is not the case then alternatively you can contact the Sandon Trust by writing to firstname.lastname@example.org

 - What other support Is available to parents and how can I contact them?

 Parents can access further support through Early Help and Family support.
-This can be accessed by contacting the school's Family Support Worker Luan Mountford or Lizzie Kiddle on 01782 319097
+This can be accessed by contacting the academy's safeguarding lead Lizzie Kiddle on 01782 319097